-Let’s discuss the various types of assistive devices available for the elderly, including examples of each type.
+Let’s discuss the various types of many assistive devices for the elderly available, including examples of each type.

-Walkers are some of the most common assistive devices out there.
+Walkers are some of the most common assistive devices for the elderly.
 While some come with four wheels, there are also two-wheel walkers available.
 Like a cane, using a two-wheel walker helps prevent injuries, often caused by a fall.
 These walkers work best for those with balance issues or lower-body weakness.

 One great feature of these walkers is that, when used correctly, they can support half a person’s body weight.
 Additionally, users of two-wheel walkers don’t even need to lift the device—they can use the two front wheels to roll the walker around.
 Another advantage is that these walkers help seniors restore strength and improve posture.

-When considering assistive devices for the elderly, you can’t forget walking canes.
+You can never forget walking canes when considering assistive devices for the elderly.
 Not only are these devices handy, but they’re also affordable and lightweight.
 From getting out of bed to walking around the house, walking canes can improve the quality of life for seniors.

 Today, there are tons of different types of canes available.
 When used correctly, they can drastically help with balance and mobility.
 Additionally, these devices can even reduce the chance of a life-threatening fall.
 Walking canes also work great for those who have arthritis, as they help to limit the weight placed on joints and ligaments.

-As it’s vital to reduce pain and assist with mobility, staying comfortable is also essential.
+Staying comfortable is also essential as it reduces pain and assists with mobility.
 That said, there are many comfort devices available to the senior community.
-These devices help with several everyday tasks, from getting dressed to watching TV.
+These devices help with everyday tasks, from getting dressed to watching TV.

 Here are some of the most common comfort devices on the market today:

-- Sound amplifier used to hear conversations, TV, radio, etc.
+- The sound amplifier to hear conversations, TV, radio, etc.

 - Buttoning hook for putting on shirts and pants

-- Modified computer keyboard with larger letters, numbers, and symbols
+- Modified computer keyboard with more giant letters, numbers, and symbols

 - Robotic vacuums to help clean the house